 Criteria for inclusion on the long list

-For our research project we have compiled a long list of cluster munitions producers that meet at least one of the following two criteria:
+For this research project we have compiled a long list of cluster munitions producers.
+We include a company on the long list if we find sufficient evidence that:

-- There is sufficient evidence that over the past year the company has become involved in planned production or development of (key components for) cluster munitions or explosive submunitions and the company has not stated publicly that it will end its involvement in the coming 12 months
+– the company has not stated publicly that it will end its involvement in the coming 12 months.

-From long list to short list (our “Red Flag list”)
+From long list to short list (“Red Flag List”)

 For all cluster munitions producers on the long list we researched if financial links with one or more financial institutions could be confirmed with reliable information in the public domain.
 When we could find no links to financial institutions, we have not included the cluster munitions producer in this report.
 This was mostly the case with state-owned and privately owned companies.
 Because these companies are not taken into account, the short list of companies in this report can by no means be considered an exhaustive list of the companies, worldwide, involved in the production of (key components for) cluster munitions or explosive submunitions at present.

 There is still a marked lack of official information available in the public domain about the production of cluster munitions.
 There may well be companies that currently produce (key components for) cluster munitions or explosive submunitions that are not on the Red Flag List simply because we could not find sufficient evidence of their production activities.